-- 1. Instructor notifies student in writing that he or she has identified an instance in which the work's authorship/originality is in question and requests that the student respond in writing within three school days.
+- 1. Instructor notifies student in writing that he or she has identified an instance in which the work's authorship/originality is in question and requests that the student respond in writing within one school day.
 Instructor will send a copy of the email to the Principal. - 2.
 Instructor sends Principal an email identifying the alleged infraction and providing evidence to support the allegation.
-Evidence can include links to websites that have been plagiarized, references to "collaboration catchers" embedded in quizzes/exams, time and date stamps on assignments, inconsistency in quality of work, comprehension of concepts, verbal print, and the like. - 3.
-If the student and teacher are unable to resolve the issue, the Principal contacts student and parent/guardian should it be determined the allegation is credible. - 4.
+Evidence can include links to websites that have been plagiarized, references to "collaboration catchers" embedded in quizzes/exams, time and date stamps on assignments, inconsistency in quality of work, comprehension of concepts, verbal print, and the like.

+- 3. If the student and teacher are unable to resolve the issue, the Principal contacts student and parent/guardian should it be determined the allegation is credible. - 4.
 Principal makes a decision based on the evidence presented and informs instructor and student via email of the decision. - 5.
 Student is placed on internal academic watch.
 Incident is reported to the student's other instructors.
 Student's work is routinely run through plagiarism-identification software.
-Additional disciplinary action may be taken.
+Additional disciplinary action may be taken. - 6.
+Repeated occurrences could result in removal from the course with a failing grade.

-Attendance, Participation and Truancy
+Attendance, Participation, and Truancy